Skip to main content

 Run Tests with Bitbucket Pipelines

-A guide to help you integrate Bitbucket pipleine with the BrowserStack device cloud for running all your tests.
+A step-by-step guide to help you integrate Bitbucket Pipelines with the BrowserStack device cloud for running all your Selenium tests on BrowserStack Automate.

 You can run your automated tests on BrowserStack Automate using your existing Bitbucket pipelines setup.
 Bitbucket Pipelines uses bitbucket-pipelines.yml for configuration, and the same can be used to run your tests on BrowserStack too.